vis-kid/octopress_drafts_previewer/source/_posts/2015-09-15-Neat-Bascis.markdown

 Just in case some of you are new to designing with grids, you should maybe look into this excellent book by [Khoi Vinh](http://www.subtraction.com/2010/11/05/i-wrote-a-book/).
 I highly recommend it.
 One concept that you need to understand right away though is that you build up your grid designs through a series of columns that span across the page.

-The basic functionality of this is super straightforward in this framework.
+The basic usage of this is super straightforward in this framework.
 You just pick an element and tell it how many columns it should span within the total number of **$grid-columns**.
 Let me demonstrate the basics.

 Haml: